 Are merchants required to be open during all marketplace days and hours?

-Merchants are required to be open during all posted marketplace days and hours with a few exceptions.
+Merchants are required to be open during the minimum operating hours mentioned above, with a few exceptions.
 Merchants are allotted a few days to close during the season in the event of unforeseen circumstances.

-How do I qualify to lease a pop up shop?
+How do I qualify to lease a pop-up space?

 BC Cargo Merchants are selected through an application process.
 This is a competitive process and applications are open on a rolling basis with selections to be made by February for the following market season.

 The marketplace is open to a variety of retail product and food service establishments.
-The 2018 season includes a clothing boutique, vegan restaurant, cold press coffee shop, barbeque smokehouse restaurant, Afro-centric business collaborative, custom design memorabilia and souvenirs.
-A mixture of food and retail business is desired to create a unique destination.
+Previous seasons included clothing boutiques, restaurants, coffee shops, collaboratives, design memorabilia, and souvenir shops.
+A balance of food and retail businesses is ideal to create a unique destination.

 What is the cost to lease a unit for the season?

-$1,645 is the cost of the lease for the entire season.
+$1,200 is the cost of the lease for the entire season.
 The fee includes electric, AC/Heat (wall unit), outdoor signage and inclusion in BC Cargo marketing and promotional materials.
-The cost equates to just under $10/sf and $235/month.
-Leases are prorated if a unit is occupied mid-season (dependent upon availability).
+In the rare case a unit is available mid-season, the cost would be prorated.

 How large is a cargo unit?

-Each unit is 160 sf with 3 different models on site.
+Each pop-up container is 160 sf with 3 different models on site.

 What other assistance is available to me as a BC Cargo merchant?

-The Small Business Development Fund team serves as a mentor base to assist each merchant with business planning and periodic coaching as needed to create sustainability.
+The Small Business Development team serves as a mentor-base to assist each merchant with business planning and periodic coaching, as needed, to create sustainability.

 How is BC Cargo promoted?